Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment/assessment.md

   * I = Sets up and configures Travis CI which performs no checks
   * A = Sets up and configures Travis CI without performing checks on less relevant project deliverables
-  * G = Sets up and configures Travis CI to perform checks on most relevant project deliverables
+  * G = Sets up and configures Travis CI to perform checks on the most relevant project deliverables
   * E = Correctly sets up and configures Travis CI to perform relevant checks for all project deliverables